 Business Class and Private Cabins on Greek Ferries

 If you travel business class on a greek ferry, you have access to a spacious lounge with comfortable seats and table-service.
 You can also reserve a private cabin on your Athens to Santorini journey.
-If you are taking a night ferry, I’d strongly recommend this.
+This is advisable if you are taking a night ferry.